argosnotary/argos4j-cli/README.md

 Commands can then be wrapped to collect materials and products and send sent link files to argosnotary.

        - postLink --phase pre --segment jenkins --step build --runId $RUN_ID
        - mvn -s settings.xml install
        - postLink --phase post --segment jenkins --step build --runId $RUN_ID

+The first command before the build command (--phase pre)  is used to make a snapshot of the pipeline workspace before the main command is executed
+It collects the materials and stores a signed link in the workspace.
+The second command (--phase post)  is executed after the main command, makes a new snapshot of the workspace and sends the stored link file to the argos service.

-Complete example for drone ci
+Complete example for drone ci:

        - name: build
          image:argosnotary/argosbuild-argos4j-cli:latest